Francis Joins the WACS: Production

 Donald O'Connor's contract with Universal had expired, so there was some doubt that he would reprise his role before he agreed to make another film.

 Leonard Goldstein did not return as producer, being replaced by Ted Richmond.

 Although Francis Joins the WACS was announced in late 1952, filming did not start until February 1954.

 Reception

+The Variety review stated that "The boxoffice outlook is good, since the same type of screwball comedy that has characterized this series is put forth slickly in this one."

-According to Variety the film outgrossed the second, third and fourth in the Francis series.
+According to a later issue of Variety, the film outgrossed the second, third and fourth in the Francis series.

 Home media

 Universal released all seven Francis films as a set on three Region 1 and Region 4 DVDs, Francis the Talking Mule: The Complete Collection.